LukasMurdock/LukasMurdock.github.io/_posts/2022-12-22-management.md

 > Currently I [___A___] that [___B___] based on [___C___].
 Given that assumption I [___D___]that we [___E___].

+## Design from the Inside

+[Design from the inside](https://mattstromawn.com/writing/design-from-the-inside/) argues that in fast-moving companies, designers should stop trying to map the whole product from the outside and instead work inside the product system.

+- Work in the codebase
+- Use real data and realistic conditions
+- Ship small changes
+- Build rituals instead of introducing processes
+- Collapse feedback loops through support, instrumentation, and direct product changes

 ## PDSA Cycle

 - **Plan** a change or test aimed at improvement.
 Set objective, ask questions and have predictions, plan to carry out the cycle (who, what, where, when)